If you’re looking for an easy piece of gym equipment to use, cable machines are a great place to start.

-While this exercise is effective, it’s also one of the easiest to fumble in terms of form.
+While the wide-grip lat pulldown is one of the most effective cable back exercises, it’s also one of the easiest to fumble in terms of form.

 To do it correctly, be sure the movement is slow and fluid – no jerking or raising yourself up to push down with your body weight.

 Your butt should stay rooted to the seat!